 - Surgeries can be delayed due to a lack of access;

 - Physician intervention to access a difficult vein can erode productivity;

 - Patients may endure unnecessary needlesticks and additional discomfort;

-- Patients may bruise or require additional healing time without optimal placement of incision site or injection;
+- Patients may bruise or develop a hematoma, requiring additional healing time without optimal placement of incision site or injection;

 - Stress may increase for both patients and staff.

 By using vein illumination with AccuVein’s breakthrough device, many veins that might be otherwise undetectable without a vein locator, can be located and mapped on the patient’s skin.

 Venipuncture can be particularly challenging in many patients.
 Given this challenge we think you’ll find vein illumination with AccuVein’s breakthrough device as essential for venipuncture as a stethoscope is for examining the heart and lungs.
 The benefits of the device have become so evident that it has become the standard of care in many facilities.
 The device can be useful in a number of surgical settings such as general, vascular or cosmetic surgery.
 For more information on how the AccuVein vein locator can facilitate venipuncture and other procedures, please contact us at +1 (816) 997-9400.